 This can be done eating more vegetables and reducing stress, along with good sleep.
 A vegetable rich macrobiotic diet and regular meditation will result in our saliva and urine becoming more alkaline, providing a broad indicator that other areas of the body are becoming more alkaline.

 Our immune system is the main component for healing.
 To boost our immune system, research suggests having fermented foods daily, being alkaline, eating lots of phyto nutrients from natural plant based foods and teas, consuming vitamin C from foods like broccoli, peppers, greens, sauerkraut, strawberries and oranges, along with including green or black teas, mushrooms, garlic, oats, fish, sweet potatoes, beetroot, berries, green vegetables, herbs and ginger, to provide the ideal nutrients for our immune system.

 At the same time enjoying life and feeling positive creates a relaxed, secure internal environment where our immune system can be most effective.

 Modern cancer research explores how a tumor needs to create its own blood supply, to feed itself.
 In a fully grown adult there is limited need for new arteries or angiogenesis.
 Certain foods suppress the bodies ability to grow new arteries (anti-angiogenesis) and thus make it harder for the cancer cells to create a tumor with a blood supply.
-These foods include; green tea, berries, red grapes, apples, cherries, kale, bok choy, soya beans, maitake mushrooms, turmeric, pumpkin, tuna, parsley, garlic, tomato and olive oil.
+According to the Angiogenesis Foundation foods include; green tea, berries, red grapes, apples, cherries, kale, bok choy, soya beans, maitake mushrooms, turmeric, pumpkin, parsley and garlic.